-On November 15th, 2012, 41 Police and Crime Commissioners (PCCs) were elected across England and Wales.
+On November 15th, 2012, 41 Police and Crime Commissioners (PCCs) were elected across England and Wales for the first time.

 When those PCCs took office on the 22nd November, 2012, they became responsible for a combined police force area budget of £8 billion.